qnex0/ce-patch-manager/README.md

 The patch manager is designed for easy upgradeability in mind.
 Every release contains the initial installer executable along with an `UPDATE.8xv`.
 Send the `UPDATE.8xv` to your calculator and enter the patch manager to apply the update.
 This eliminates the need to physically reflash your flash chip.

 You may also remove the patches at any time (while keeping the patch manager installed).

-# KhiCAS
-KhiCAS is the largest app on the, taking up about 100% of the original archive space.
-Because of this, clever hacks were used in order to even fit the program (such as stripping the relocation table.)
-This means that the custom app installer that KhiCAS uses will NOT work with this, since it's designed to unload at a hardcoded location without a relocation table.
-To use KhiCAS, you need to generatge

 # How it works
 The patch manager: